 Additionally, try to place your items in the closest overhead bin possible to your seat.
 Sometimes you will have to break this rule, but if this happens, look for a bin towards the front of the plane.
 This way, when leaving the plane, you won’t have to go backward in line to get your bag.

 I understand maybe you have small children, you got to the airport later than expected, or you had a short layover.

 Sometimes you just gotta go!
 However, try to refrain from using the bathroom during boarding, takeoff, or landing.

 Especially during the last two, as it can be dangerous.
 Boarding is also a poor time to use the bathroom, as you might be trying to push past people going the opposite direction in the aisle to get to the bathroom.
 This will slow down the boarding process, inevitable making you late to your destination.

 Use the bathroom at the airport before you board the airplane.
 The bathroom will be cleaner, anyway!
-If you must use the bathroom to freshen up, check out this awesome personal health pouch to help with surviving long flights!
+If you can, make sure to use the bathroom at the airport before getting on the plane!

 Asking to switch seats

 Asking to switch seats is not a huge problem during flights, but it can annoy people.
 This happened to us once, where we were lucky enough to have a row of 4 seats to ourselves on an international flight- jackpot right?!
 This mom and her tween bratty daughter kept eyeing us up wanting our seats the ENTIRE flight, and it got to be quite annoying.

 This problem can be easily solved by booking your seat ahead of time- duh!

 Most airlines will provide you will a map of the seats, and you can select where you want to sit.
 However, there is often an upcharge.
 But, most of the time the airlines try to keep you and your party together, so be sure to check in early for the best possible chances of this.